Given a linked list, reverse every adjacent group of k nodes in it where k is given positive integer.

 In this post, we will see how to reverse linked list iteratively without using recursion.

 Given two lists sorted in increasing order, create and return a new list representing the intersection of the two lists.
 The new list should be made with its own memory — the original lists should not be changed.

 Given a linked list, sort it using merge sort algorithm.
-Merge sort is an efficient, general-purpose sorting algorithm which produces a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
-Mergesort is a comparison sort, i.e. it can sort items of any type for …
+Email Address Merge sort algorithm is an efficient, general-purpose sorting algorithm which produces a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
+Merge sort is a comparison sort, i.e. it can sort items …

 Write a function that takes two lists, each of which is sorted in increasing order, and merges the two together into one list which is in increasing order and return it.